-Aung San Suu Kyi is Burma’s Nelson Mandela.
+Aung San Suu Kyi is Myanmar’s Nelson Mandela.
 Even before the general election of 1990 in which her party had won 59% of the vote, and 81% of the seats in parliament, she had been put under house arrest.
 She was under house arrest for 15 of the 20 years from 1990 to 2010, the time of her most recent release.
 Even though she has since been elected to parliament, a military junta that had previously assassinated her father still essentially rules the country.
-She is a hero both in Burma and internationally.
-One Burmese man told me hopefully, and proudly, that in 2014 or 2015 his country will have proper democratic elections.
+She is a hero both in Myanmar and internationally.
+One man told me hopefully, and proudly, that in 2014 or 2015 his country will have proper democratic elections.

 Things are changing.
-She has met with Obama at the White House, Rodham Clinton has been to Burma.
+She has met with Obama at the White House, Rodham Clinton has been to Myanmar.
 The Norwegian Government, I believe, is helping set up the changes required for the country to become a democracy.
 Many businesses openly have photographs of her and her father on display.
 And after three years of being open to the world, the tourist industry is starting to thrive.